tomanw8736/node-rpg/docs/classes/DataBase.md

 <a name="module_database"></a>

-## DataBase
+## database
-Handles the loading and management of game weapons from a JSON file.
+Handles the loading and management of game items and NPCs from JSON files.
+             Provides access to game entities through a centralized system.

 * [database](#module_database)